BWalti/experiment-multi-level-observability/Readme.md

 And the collector applies some `app` label to all metrics, also see [collector 1 config](./config/collector-config-1.yaml) as example.

-All the different configurations and dashboards are stored in [config](./config).
+All the different configurations and dashboard are stored in [config](./config).

 ## Requirements